Atoluat/Atoluat/README.md

 - 👋 Hi, I’m @AhmetTahaÖzcan
-- 👀 I’m interested in Cyber Security and AI
+- 👀 I’m interested in C# and cyber security
-- 🌱 I’m currently learning Computer Vision
+- 🌱 I’m currently learning C#
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me tahaahmet442@gmail.com ahmettahaozcan@outlook.com
+- 📫 How to reach me tahaahmet442@gmail.com ahmettahaozcan@outlook.com ahmettahaozcan@protonmail.com

 <!---
 Atoluat/Atoluat is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.